nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 can receive tokens.
 Token contract can support a single token type or multiple token types to optimize batch transfer and atomic swaps of the tokens.
-Those considerations can lead to the proliferation of multiple token standards, each optimized for a particular use case.
+Those considerations can lead to the proliferation of multiple token standards, each optimized for a particular token type or use case.
 This dynamic is apparent in the Ethereum ecosystem, where many standards have been proposed but ERC-20 (fungible tokens) and ERC-721 (non-fungible tokens) are dominant.

-Token wallets, token exchanges, and other clients then need to support multiple interface standards and multiple token APIs.
+Token wallets, token exchanges, and other clients then need to support multiple standards and multiple token APIs.
 This standard proposes a unified token contract interface which accommodates all mentioned concerns.
-It aims to provide significant expressivity to developers to create new types of tokens while also offering ease of integration for wallets and other external developers.
+It aims to provide significant expressivity to developers to create new types of tokens while maintaining a common interface standard for wallet integrations and other external developers.

 ## Specification